 On July 4 of 2008, I became engaged to my girlfriend of 6½ years, Robin Fraser.
 Previously, I had been ministering at Fowlerville Freedom Center while Robin remained at my former church in Northville.
 Both of us were actively involved in ministry and knew that we were in the right places.
 Nevertheless, when we became engaged, I knew the Lord was telling me to return to Northville as well.
 My pastor and another man from my church confirmed that they sensed the Holy Spirit saying the same thing, so on September 1 of 2008, I left Fowlerville Freedom Center to return to the church that had sent us out some 4½ years earlier, Northville Christian Assembly.

 Little did I know that this transition would lead to my being added to the pastoral staff.
-I simply came to the senior pastor and asked him what I could do to help him fulfill his vision, and he asked me what my passions were.
+I simply came to my senior pastor, Brooks McElhenny, and asked him what I could do to help him fulfill his vision, and he asked me what my passions were.
 I shared about my love for youth, young adults, and church planting.
 The timing was perfect.
 We began the interview process, and on November 1, 2008, I was hired on staff as an assistant pastor in the Student Ministries department.

 During that time, I completed theology classes through Global University and earned my first level of credentials with the Assemblies of God, Michigan District.
 (I am presently a “licensed minister” with the Assemblies of God and furthering my education toward ordination.)